34. In Love With Spring: My Novel Online

 She handed it to him, and he read out loud, “Jules, can’t come by tonight, will explain tomorrow.”

 Unlocking her door, she went inside.
-“Classic Michael."
+“I hate when he does this.”

-Nathaniel followed her in and shut the door behind him.
-When she sat dejectedly on the bed, he sat next to her.
-“He makes you miserable.”
+Nathaniel followed her in, and when she sat dejectedly on the bed, he sat next to her.
+“You allow it.”

 “I know.
 It’s like he’s got some kind of, like he put a spell on me.
 I can’t figure it out.”

 “I think we want what we can’t have.
-Do you know what I mean?
 Maybe if he was all over you, you wouldn’t be interested.”

 Afterwards, as they lay in each other’s arms, she played with the hair on his chest.
-The sex, she had to admit, had been way, way better than with Michael; it had been leisurely, with Nathaniel admiring her, kissing her in places she'd never been kissed in.
-It had been fabulous, actually.
-This is why people love sex, she thought.
+The sex, she had to admit, had been way, way better than with Michael.
+My first orgasm! she thought, relieved.

 “I know, I never thought about you this way either.”
-She shut her eyes.
-She knew this was a one-time thing.
-A really wonderful one-time thing.
+She shut her eyes, and instead of lying in wide-awake anxiety, she dozed.

 A frantic pounding woke her.
 For a moment she thought she was in bed with Michael and someone was at the door.
 Then she heard Michael’s voice, and remembered that it was Nathaniel who was beside her.
 She lay perfectly still, had no idea what to do.
 Michael pounded again, and she heard him say, “Jules!
 Jules!”